Quantitative Photoemission Predictions of Semiconducting Photocathodes from Many-Body Ab Initio Theory: Quantitative QE Predictions for Cesium Antimonide

 \section{Quantitative QE Predictions for Cesium Antimonide}

-In the results discussed so far, the \textit{ab initio} predicted QE was manually aligned to the maximum of the measured curve (Fig.~\ref{fig:results_binary} and Fig.~\ref{fig:results_ternary}).
-While this approach is fully reasonable to validate the method and obtain a qualitative comparison of the main spectral features, it has a limited predictive power in realistic conditions where the independent measurements may deliver different results, or when there is no reference to compare with.
+In the results discussed so far, the \textit{ab initio} predicted QE was manually aligned to the maximum of the measured curve (see Fig.~\ref{fig:results_binary} and Fig.~\ref{fig:results_ternary}).
+While this approach is fully reasonable for validating the method and obtaining a qualitative comparison of the main spectral features, it has limited predictive power under realistic conditions, where independent measurements may deliver different results, or when there is no reference to compare with.
 In the following, we examine the photoemission yield of cubic Cs$_3$Sb, likely the most popular alkali antimonide photocathode material~\cite{musu+18nimpra,scha+23jmcc,gald+21apl}.
-We compare our \textit{ab initio} results with four experimental datasets, representing a diverse range of growth techniques and sample qualities: Spicer's pioneering measurements~\cite{spic58pr}, recent benchmarks from Karkare's group at Arizona State University (ASU)~\cite{saha+22apl}, data collected at Cornell University~\cite{parz+22prl}, and measurement performed at HZB~\cite{schm19thesis}.
+We compare our \textit{ab initio} results with four experimental datasets, representing a diverse range of growth techniques and sample qualities: Spicer's pioneering measurements~\cite{spic58pr}, recent benchmarks from Karkare's group at Arizona State University (ASU)~\cite{saha+22apl}, data collected at Cornell University~\cite{parz+22prl}, and measurements performed at HZB~\cite{schm19thesis}.

 All the experimental results presented in Fig.~\ref{fig:results_Cs3Sb} exhibit a smooth onset around 2.0~eV.
 While the measurements from ASU extend only up to 2.5~eV~\cite{saha+22apl}, the remaining three datasets follow a similar energy-dependent trend up to approximately 2.7~eV.
-Between 2.3~eV and 2.7~eV, the Cornell sample shows the steepest increase, reaching a maximum QE of about 13\% close to 3.0~eV.
-The highest emission yield is scored by the HZB sample (QE~$\sim$17\% at 2.95~eV), while Spicer's measurements follow a slower monotonic increase, culminating in a maximum QE of approximately 14\% at 3.5~eV (Fig.~\ref{fig:results_Cs3Sb}).
+Between 2.3~eV and 2.7~eV, the Cornell sample shows a steep increase, reaching a maximum QE of about 13\% close to 3.0~eV.
+The highest emission yield is scored by the cathode grown at HZB (QE~$\sim$17\% at 2.95~eV), while Spicer's measurements follow a slower monotonic increase, culminating in a maximum QE of approximately 14\% at 3.5~eV.